- Educational material for established consultants in sports and exercise medicine and physicians with an interest in sports and exercise medicine

 Sexual Harassment & Abuse in SportHarassment and abuse occur in all sports and at all levels with an increased risk at the elite level.
 The physical and psychological consequences of harassment and abuse are significant for the athlete, their team and for the health and integrity of sport in general.
 Evidence shows that the abused athlete suffers more injuries and illnesses in addition to an increased risk of sport drop-out.
 The International Olympic Committee recognises the risks of sexual harassment and abuse in sport and has developed an educational tool that covers the widespread problem of sexual harassment and abuse in sport, the contributing risk factors and the health risks of abuse in sport through the use of fictional characters.View the sexual harassment and sport videos (IOC) >>

 2012 Zurich Consensus statementIn this PowerPoint presentation the new 2012 Zurich Consensus statement on Concussion is presented and discussed.
 Acknowledgements are on the first slide and the full Consensus Statement can be accessed here.
 These slides should not be altered.
 However, if you wish to insert your own slides to create a customized presentation, please use a different theme or colour to distinguish your slides from those prepared by the Concussion in Sport Group.
 View the Concussion presentation >>

 AnatomyThese PowerPoint presentations were made by Professor Moira O’Brien from Dublin, Ireland.
 They guide you through the whole human body and remind you of key landmarks that underpin accurate diagnosis.
+View the Anatomy presentations >>

-The Tendinopathy Toolkits were developed by the BC Physical Therapy Knowledge Broker supported by: UBC Department of Physical Therapy (Faculty of Medicine), Physiotherapy Association of BC, Vancouver Coastal Research Institute and Providence Healthcare Research Institute.
+The purpose of the Tendinopathy Toolkits is to provide clinicians with evidence-based and expert-led information to facilitate clinical decision-making in regards to the management of tendinopathy of the achilles tendon and of the lateral epicondyle.
+Acknowledgements The Tendinopathy Toolkits were developed by the BC Physical Therapy Knowledge Broker supported by: UBC Department of Physical Therapy (Faculty of Medicine), Physiotherapy Association of BC, Vancouver Coastal Research Institute and Providence Healthcare Research Institute.
 Access to the podcasts has been graciously provided by the Physiotherapy Association of British Columbia.
 Access the free Achilles Tendinopathy toolkit >> Access the free Lateral Epicondylopathy (tennis elbow) toolkit >>

 BJSM Education articles are evidence based reviews by international experts with an accompanying series of validated multiple choice questions (MCQs) for established sports and exercise physicians and sport and exercise physicians in training.
 You can read the articles here and then proceed to take the MCQs on BMJ Learning.
 Access the Reviews with MCQs >>